thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

    - Whereas triggers focused on secrets, filters can access secret and user information.
    - Because the same filter can differ by its settings, you can add the same filter multiple times to an EP.
-   - If an EP has a view trigger, you can configure it to only run the task when a user with a specific role views the secret.
-Similarly, you can create a filter to only run a task if the secret is on a specific site.
    - Filters are logically ANDed together—all filters apply at once and all matter.
 1. Click the **Next** button.
 The Choose Tasks page of the wizard appears.